Information about the College of Nursing

-Note: Students may apply to the baccalaureate program during the semester they are completing BYU nursing prerequisite courses, if classes are taken at BYU.
-All prerequisite classed being transferred to BYU must be showing on BYU transcripts prior to application deadline.
+- Grades must be posted on the BYU transcript for all pre-requisite courses by the application deadline.
+For transfer students, all equivalent pre-requisite classes being transferred to BYU must be posted on BYU transcripts prior to application deadline.
 All Independent Study classes (if taken) need to have grades posted on transcript by application deadline.

-5. Maintain a C grade or above in all nursing courses, including prerequisite and supporting courses.
-A grade of C– does not allow advancement to the next course in the sequence and a minimum of 3.0 GPA must be maintained in order to graduate.
+- Maintain a "C" grade or above in all nursing courses, including prerequisite and supporting courses.
+A grade of "C–" does not allow advancement to the next course in the sequence and a minimum of 3.0 Nursing and Overall GPA must be maintained in order to graduate.

 Clinical Assignments and Transportation

 Educational and clinical experiences are generally located in but not limited to the Wasatch Front.
 Didactic courses are taught in Provo.
 Visits to agencies and client homes are also required.
 To achieve the best possible clinical education, students will need to travel throughout their course work.
 Access to a car is highly recommended.
 Students are responsible for their own transportation.
 Multicultural and international clinical experiences are also available during a specific spring term in the program.
 Students are expected to attend and prioritize all nursing courses and orientations.

 To receive a BYU bachelor's degree a student must complete, in addition to all requirements for a specific major, the following university requirements:

 - The University Core, consisting of requirements in general and religious education.
 (For a complete listing of courses that meet university core requirements, see here.)

 - At least 30 credit hours must be earned in residence on the BYU campus in Provo as an admitted day student

 - A minimum of 120 credit hours